Football in Sarajevo

 Football is the most popular sport, both in terms of participants and spectators, in Sarajevo.
 Sarajevo has several of Bosnia and Herzegovina's significant football clubs.

 Introduction

 FK Željezničar and FK Sarajevo are Sarajevo's most successful clubs.

 Koševo Stadium in Sarajevo is Bosnia's biggest stadium.

 History

 The game reached Sarajevo in 1903.
 The city was under Austro-Hungarian rule when official competition began in 1908.
-At the outbreak of World War I, there were four clubs in Sarajevo; SAŠK, Slavija, Đerzelez (also known as Sarajevski) and Barkohba.
-After the World War I SAŠK and Slavija played in the Yugoslav First League, both becoming finalists and vice-champions (in 1923 and 1936).
+At the outbreak of World War I, there were five clubs in Sarajevo; Hrvatski ŠK, Srpski ŠK, Muslimanski ŠK, Židovski ŠK and RŠD Hajduk.
+After World War I SAŠK and Slavija played in the Yugoslav First League, both becoming finalists and vice-champions (in 1923 and 1936).
 Most of the old clubs were dissolved in 1945 and soon many new like Torpedo Sarajevo were founded.
 Sarajevo became Yugoslav champions in 1967 and 1985, Željezničar in 1972.
 After the war and dissolution of Yugoslavia all Sarajevo clubs joined the Premier League of Bosnia and Herzegovina.

 Clubs

-The table below lists all Sarajevo clubs.
+The table below is an incomplete list of active Sarajevo clubs.